 Since Tesla vehicles have excellent range and since owners typically charge their Teslas at home, most people don’t worry about charging at all until they go on a road trip.
 Even then, the sophisticated Tesla navigation software calculates the estimated consumption for the route and will automatically incorporate charging station stops along the way.

 - Home Charging – Fully charging at a residential home where power output is low usually takes overnight from an empty battery to a full charge (or a couple hours if you’re just topping-off from a daily commute).
 Most people just plug in when they get home.

 We’ll explain all the details below, in addition to charging costs for a Tesla versus other vehicles.

-Electricity and Charging Basics
+Understanding Electricity & Charging Basics

 kW and kWh (and amps)